bowens8/Recipeo/README.md

 on every single step could approach Firestore's 1&nbsp;MB per-document limit if you have many steps — if you ever hit that, drop a couple of step photos.

+**🖼️ Auto-fill missing photos** (Ingredients tab) looks up a free photo for every ingredient that doesn't have one yet, using Wikipedia's public image search — no API key needed, nothing to set up.
+It never touches an ingredient that already has a photo, and skips anything it can't find a confident match for (branded/specific products especially) rather than guessing.
+Since it's an automated lookup by name, not a curated choice, it's worth a quick scan afterward — swap out anything that isn't quite right the same way you'd normally set a photo.

 ## Shopping mode

 Click **Start Shopping** on the Shopping List tab while you're actually at the store.